Gunner Moir: Career

-Moir's boxing career never recovered from the defeat, and he lost his national title to "Iron" Hague in his next fight, which also had the EBU European title at stake.
-He had eight further fights, winning only two, and retired from boxing in 1913 after unsuccessfully challenging Bombardier Billy Wells (whom he had beaten three years earlier in a non-title fight) for the British title.
-He went on to work as manager of the Canterbury Music Hall in London.
+Moir lost his national title to "Iron" Hague in his next fight in 1909, which also had the EBU European title at stake.
+In February of 1910 Moir defeated former Australian heavyweight champion Arthur Cripps.
+This earned Moir a fight against P.O.
+Matthew Curran in May of 1910 for the British Heavyweight title which he lost via disqualification for hitting after the bell.
+Moir was given another shot at the British title against Bombardier Billy Wells in January of 1911 with Moir winning and regaining the title.

+In March of 1911 Moir fought Porky Dan Flynn losing by disqualification after throwing Flynn.
+In September of 1912 Moir was given another shot at the British title in a rematch against Matthew Curran, but was defeated.
+Moir retired from boxing in 1913 after unsuccessfully challenging Bombardier Billy Wells whom he had beaten three years earlier.

 In 1922 he was fined £500 for slander after allegations regarding motor-lamp maker William Nelson and Moir's son, James.
 Moir unsuccessfully appealed the verdict in 1923.
 He failed to pay, and was taken to court by Nelson in 1924, where he stated that he was unable to pay, now earning only £7 a week and with a wife and six children to support; He was ordered to pay the money at £4 a month.

+Moir went on to work as manager of the Canterbury Music Hall in London.
 He wrote an instructional book, The Complete Boxer, which was published in 1930, and subsequently took up acting, appearing in films such as Third Time Lucky (1931), Madame Guillotine (1931), and The Mystery of the Mary Celeste (1935).